florekem/lncRNAinCla/manuscript/03-Methods.md

 At this point all transcripts that were considered to be either known or novel non-coding RNAs, as well all transcripts identified as Atlantic salmon proteins, were counted in each liver sample using samtools idxstats.

 ### Identifying non-coding 3`-UTR transcripts
 To distinguish long non-coding transcripts from autonomous 3'-UTR transcripts separated from their associated mRNAs, putative novel non-coding transcripts were subjected to blastn search against Atlantic salmons Reference RNA Sequences database (NCBI, refseq_rna).
 Read counts of identified 3'-UTR transcripts were then set together with read counts of transcripts identified as corresponding proteins.
 Only those UTR transcripts which had its corresponding protein transcripts were subjected to further analysis.

 ### Free Energy Levels of Non-Coding Transcripts
-The minimum free energy of each transcript was calculated using the rnafold algorithm implemented by the ViennaRNA-2.2.5 software package using the following options to define the partition calculation algorithm, to ensure that ‘dangling ends’ are treated with the same energy requirements as paired bases, and to disallow lonely pairs: -p –d2 --noLP.
-The provided script, free_energy_calculations_v2.sh, took a list of sequences, retrieved the sequence using Samtools v 0.1.19, and calculated the free energy using this method.
-Results were written to a tab delimited file, in which the name of the sequence, the minimum free energy (MFE), centroid free energy, and ensemble diversity were reported.
-The minimum free energies of the transcripts then were compared to the minimum free energy of similarly-sized randomly selected set of putative protein coding genes.
+The minimum free energy of each transcript was calculated using the rnafold algorithm implemented by the ViennaRNA-2.2.5 software package [46] using the following options: -p –d2 --noLP.
+The minimum free energies of the transcripts were then compared to the minimum free energy of a randomly selected set of protein coding transcripts.
+Transcripts length and GC content were calculated.
+Statistical analyses were conducted in python using following packages.

-### Comparison of lncRNAs and protein coding RNAs